 All Babies Cry

 All babies are different and their personalities will make a difference to how they cope with the world around them.
 They are still learning who they can rely on.
 They are getting used to new feelings, sounds and smells.
-Some babies find it harder to get used to than others.
+Some babies find this harder to cope with than others.

 If your baby is crying you will probably try the ‘usual checklist’ first;

-Check our page on how to spot this *here*.
+- Check our page on how to spot if your child is in pain *here*.

 You might check all of these things and your baby will still be crying.